Training Thousands of LoRA Adapters at Once

 • Using multi-LoRA training can quickly scale up post-trained expert models for on-policy distillation, an increasingly popular post-training technique

 At Osmosis, we enable developers to build task-specific models with RL that beat foundation models.
 Our multi-LoRA trainer is the backbone of our post-training platform.
-We plan to GA release our platform later this year.
 If you're exploring post-training, reach out for access to our research preview.